Skip to content

 Find the full printable recipe with specific measurements below.

-• Filling: I use breakfast sausage (either pork or turkey sausage), salsa (you can make your own salsa or buy store-bought), cheddar and Monterey Jack cheese plus Potatoes O’Brien (diced potatoes with peppers and onions.
-I like the Ore-Ida brand) for the filling.
+• Filling: I use breakfast sausage (either pork or turkey sausage), homemade salsa or buy store-bought, cheddar and Monterey Jack cheese plus Potatoes O’Brien (diced potatoes with peppers and onions) for the filling.

-• Tortillas: It’s really easy to make your own flour tortillas and if you have time, I encourage you to give it a try.
+• Tortillas: It’s really easy to make your own homemade flour tortillas if you have time.
 Store-bought will work too!

-• Egg mixture: You’ll whisk the eggs with some half-and-half and flour to pour over the tortillas.
+• Egg mixture: For the enchilada sauce, eggs are whisked with half-and-half and flour and poured over tortillas.
 The half-and-half will make the eggs nice and creamy, and the flour helps them to puff up in the oven.

-• Toppings: I always sprinkle some cheese over the top of the casserole before baking and for serving, I like to offer some chopped cilantro, sour cream, diced tomatoes, sliced green onions, homemade salsa verde and crumbled bacon.
+• Toppings: I always sprinkle some cheese over the top of the casserole before baking and for serving, chopped cilantro, sour cream, diced tomatoes, sliced green onions, homemade salsa verde and crumbled bacon.

-As with most enchilada recipes, my version is just a guide, and you can stuff and top these with whatever you want!
+As with most make-ahead breakfast enchiladas, my version is just a guide, and you can stuff and top these with whatever you want!

 • Swap out the cheese: Try pepper jack, gouda, or even feta.